inca/rho/SYNTAX.md

     ---------------------
     ```

-7. Selectors can be applied to `<table>` element by placing the selector expression
+7. Selectors can be applied to the `<table>` element by placing the selector
-   at the end of the first line (like with any other blocks).
+   expression at the end of the first line (like with any other blocks).

     ```
     ---------------------      {.rows.cols.striped}